fisunens/coin_reminder/README.md

 ### The Time module is used to display the time of the current course.

-> ### Application for monitoring the value of cryptocurrency, setting limits on value,
-> ### and a reminder to buy or sell depending on the price.

-### The first version of the application was created in the Python 3.8 programming language.

-### * The Kivy framework [kivy.org] (https://kivy.org/doc/stable/) was used to create a graphical user interface
-> +++ The Kivy framework for this project came up due to its cross-platform and flexibility, and a large number of widgets, which in the future will simplify the improvement and modernization of the application.
-Good documentation.

-> --- Apart from the official documentation, there is very little information!

-### * I take data for checking the rate of cryptocurrencies in real-time from [CoinGecko API] (https://github.com/man-c/pycoingecko)
-> +++ A large number of cryptocurrencies (over 7000), an up-to-date rate, wide API capabilities.
-There is UAH.

-> --- Frequent requests lead to temporary blocking of my IP address, this issue will have to be resolved shortly.

-### The Time module is used to display the time of the current course.

 ## Soon!!!

 - [ ] Tests